Bernard-Murphy/web-module-challenge-scope-and-closure/README.md

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Object oriented programing focuses on objects separated into classes each with their own set of functions and tasks.
+An analogy of this would be a video game where objects are spawned in and each execute their own list of instructions.
+Functional programming focuses on having functions which call other functions in order to execute commands.
+For website development, functional programming is preferable in my opinion as it deals heavily with variables (such as user data) and functions (such as requests and permissions).
 ## Resources

 📚 [Scope and Closures Guide](https://css-tricks.com/javascript-scope-closures/)